remcohaszing/monaco-yaml/README.md

 });
 ```

-Also make sure to register the service worker.
+Also make sure to register the web worker.

 ## Examples